cadia-lvl/kaldi-speaker-diarization/README.md

 The models within [the nnet_dir variable within run.sh](http://kaldi-asr.org/models/m3) are from the kaldi website. nnet_dir symbolicly links to the exp directory within the m3 archive.

-The recipe assumes you already have a data/train dir with audio files, wav.scp, and segments.
+The recipe assumes you already have a data/train dir with audio files, wav.scp, utt2spk, and/or segments.
 It uses the files within data/train to create the remaining files needed for speaker diarization.
-The recipe uses MFCCs, CMVN, x-vectors, PLDA, and scores through AHC to cluster speakers in an unsupervised manner.
+The recipe uses MFCCs, CMVN, x-vectors, PLDA, and scores through AHC to cluster speakers in an unsupervised/supervised manner.

+It performs best on clear speech.
+A more robust SAD is needed, like chime6, if there is music or other noise.

 ## Recipe dihard_2018 - v2/